GITNitUser/github-demo/README.md

 #Starter Web Project

 This is a simple website project for showing how to use Git and Github together.
 Adding one more line for rebasing.
+More changes from my feature branch also.

 ## Introduction